 Why do pending transactions take so long to clear?

 PRO TIP!
-With the MoneyLion app you can track your spending with weekly reports, insights, and smart tools that help you monitor your total financial health in one place.
+With the MoneyLion app you can track your spending with monthly reports, insights, and smart tools that help you monitor your total financial health in one place.

 Types of pending transactions